 This website is a resource for individuals, families, and agencies concerned with behavioral health.
 It provides information about behavioral health services, laws, and related news as well as communication tools and other features.

 Nebraska Families Collaborative

 Nebraska Families Collaborative is a private, nonprofit partnership of Nebraska-based organizations.
 We are contracted by the State of Nebraska to provide child welfare and juvenile justice support to families in Douglas and Sarpy counties.
 After children enter the welfare system, we wrap our services around them in a supportive embrace.
 We allow the Wrap Around Model to guide our service system.
 This model consists of ten principles that when practiced diligently, result in services that are wrapped around children and their families in their natural environments.
 Our services seek family reunification whenever possible.We help families overcome challenges and grow stronger, healthier and closer together.

-The Brain Injury Network supports Nebraskans in acquiring and sharing information on brain injury, resources, and services.
+The Nebraska Brain Injury Advisory Council supports Nebraskans in acquiring and sharing information on brain injury, resources, and services.
 Individuals who experience a brain injury, their family members, and professionals are part of the statewide network.

 Nebraska Disaster Behavioral Health